cts739337037/intership_tianshu_chu/README.md

 # intership_tianshu_chu
-The autoencoding file is my main work
+The autoencoding file is my main work and the autoencoding file in playground file